Greece Moments Greece Moments

 Tower-like walls instead of blue and white cube houses

-The further south you go, the more you distance yourself from the tourist world of Greece and distance yourself from the everyday hustle and bustle of our time.
-For many holidaymakers looking for peace and quiet, the Mani with its lonely South Cape Tenaro is literally balm for the soul.
+The further south you go, the more you leave behind the tourist world of Greece and the everyday hustle and bustle of modern life.
+For many holidaymakers seeking peace and quiet, the Mani with its lonely South Cape Tenaro is literally balm for the soul.

 Mani Griechenland Peloponnes Urlaub alte Kirche